spatie/guidelines.spatie.be/content/code-style/javascript.md

 ['a', 'b'].map((a) => a.toUpperCase());
 ```

-If the arrow function has it's own block, parameters must be surrounded by brackets.
+If the arrow function has its own block, parameters must be surrounded by brackets.

 ```js
 // Good, although according to this style guide you shouldn't be using an